openflighthpc/cloud-cost-reporter/README.md

 You can also run `ruby get_latest_azure_prices.rb`, which will use an existing Azure project (which provides the required credentials for the API) to run this update to the prices on command.
 By setting up a cronjob to run this separately from the main files (for example, at the start of each day), wait times for generating Azure weekly reports can be dramatically reduced.

+## Enabling/disabling projects

+By default, projects are created in the 'active' state.
+To disable (or re-enable) a project, choose the appropriate option from the application entrypoint script.
+If a project is disabled, it will not have any daily or weekly reports sent.
+It will still, however, be listed when the `list` entrypoint is run.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull